Hoelun, the mother of all mother’s belonged to the Olkhunuund tribe, a group of people known for the beauty of its women.

 Mongols selected only one name for their children, often rooted in the names of the other children in the family.
 This explains the close connection to Yesugei and Hoelun’s other two children’s names, Temüge and Temulun.
 Temujin’s love for Yesugei could never compete with the special love he had for his mother.

 According to some historical accounts, Genghis Khan’s father abandoned him even before his father died.
 It was said that they met at a camp when Genghis was young and Yesugei had been journeying abroad.
 But Yesugei left Genghis behind.
-Temujin was found by Targutai, the leader of the clan Tayichigud, who took him and kept him safe for a while.
-Temujin raised Genghis until he was an young man and returned to his family shortly there after.
+Temujin was found by Targutai, the leader of the clan Tayichigud, who took him and kept him safe for a short period while it was Temujin who raised Genghis until he was an young man and returned to his family shortly there after.

 Upon his return, Hoelun wanted her son to meet her family and possibly marry a woman from her tribe.
 Yet, instead of finding Hoelun’s tribe, Yesugei and Hoelun’s family met and stayed with another family along the way.
 This is where young Temujin met Börte, a daughter who was a few years older than Temujin.
 The families agreed that the two should be engaged.